SivaCn/small.codes/README.md

 Sample-Codes
 ============

-Sample Code describes all my coding Styles, code architecture and more
+Sample Code describes all my coding Style, code architecture and more